The following is a list of new skills for FFd20 or new uses for old skills.

 Action: None.
 The Use Magic Device check is made as part of the action (if any) required to activate the materia.

-Try Again: Yes, but if you ever roll a natural 1 while attempting to activate a materia and you fail, then you can’t try to activate that materia again for 24 hours.
+Try Again: Yes, but if you ever roll a natural 1 while attempting to activate a materia and you fail, then you lose all charges and must wait for it to recharge.

 Special: You cannot take 10 with this skill.
 You can’t aid another on Use Magic Device checks.
 Only the user of the item may attempt such a check.